Installation#

 Updating your files

-Since the course is being renewed, I plan to release the exercise and project code during the course.
+To ensure that the course exercises work with the most recent versions of the libraries we use I will upload the exercise code during the course.
 I have written a small python script to update the files, irlc/update_files.py.
 You can run it like a normal file, or from the terminal:

 python -m irlc.update_files